telerik/blazor-docs/components/multiselect/tag-mode.md

 ## Single Mode

-When the single tag mode is enabled only one summary tag (chip) will be displayed showing the count of all the selected items.
+When the single tag mode is enabled only one summary tag will be displayed showing the count of all the selected items.

-To use the single tag, set the `TagMode` parameter to `MultiSelectTagMode.Single`.
+To use the single tag mode, set the `TagMode` parameter to `MultiSelectTagMode.Single`.

 >caption MultiSelect with single tag mode